Prime Minister of Italy: Giolittian Era

 In 1892, Giovanni Giolitti, a leftist lawyer and politician, was appointed prime minister by King Umberto I, but after less than a year he was forced to resign and Crispi returned to power.
 In 1903, he was appointed again head of the government after a period of instability.
 Giolitti was prime minister five times between 1892 and 1921 and the second-longest serving prime minister in Italian history.

-Giolitti was a master in the political art of trasformismo, the method of making a flexible, fluid centrist coalition in Parliament which sought to isolate the extremes of the left and the right in Italian politics.
+Giolitti was a master in the political art of trasformismo, the method of making a flexible, fluid centrist coalition in Parliament that sought to isolate the extremes of the left (Historical Far Left) and the right (Conservative Catholics) in Italian politics.
 Under his influence, the Italian Liberals did not develop as a structured party.
 They were instead a series of informal personal groupings with no formal links to political constituencies.

 The period between the start of the 20th century and the start of World War I, when he was prime minister and Minister of the Interior from 1901 to 1914 with only brief interruptions, is often called the Giolittian Era.
-A left-wing liberal with strong ethical concerns, Giolitti's periods in the office were notable for the passage of a wide range of progressive social reforms which improved the living standards of ordinary Italians, together with the enactment of several policies of government intervention.
+A left-wing liberal, with strong ethical concerns, Giolitti's periods in the office were notable for the passage of a wide range of progressive social reforms which improved the living standards of ordinary Italians, together with the enactment of several policies of government intervention.

-Besides putting in place several tariffs, subsidies and government projects, Giolitti also nationalized the private telephone and railroad operators.
-Liberal proponents of free trade criticized the "Giolittian System", although Giolitti himself saw the development of the national economy as essential in the production of wealth.
+Besides putting in place several tariffs, subsidies and government projects, Giolitti nationalized the private telephone and railroad operators.
+Liberal proponents of free trade criticized what they called the Giolittian System, although Giolitti himself saw the development of the national economy as essential in the production of wealth.